semoglou/composil/README.md

 Additional usage examples and experimental results can be found in the [`results/`](results/) folder:

 - [`example.ipynb`](results/example.ipynb)
-  Basic usage of Composite Silhouette on synthetic data, demonstrating the full pipeline and visualization.
+  Basic usage of Composite Silhouette on synthetic data.

 - [`performance.ipynb`](results/performance.ipynb)
-  Composite silhouette evaluation results on both synthetic and real-world datasets, including clustering quality and optimal k detection.
+  Composite silhouette evaluation results on both synthetic and real-world datasets.

 These notebooks provide insight into the method's behavior and demonstrate how to apply it in practical settings.